Salvaged Vehicles in New York

-If the reverse of your title doesn't contain the odometer and damage disclosure statement, use Form MV-103.
+If the reverse of your title doesn't contain the odometer and damage disclosure statement, use the Odometer and Damage Disclosure Statement (Form MV-103).
 Failure to disclose the damage to a buyer can result in a $2,000 fine plus additional penalties.

-When the title certificate or Form MV-103 indicates the vehicle has been destroyed or damaged, you will need to take either of those documents to a local DMV office along with proof of sales tax paid or purchase price in order to title and register the vehicle.
+When the title certificate or Odometer and Damage Disclosure Statement (Form MV-103) indicates the vehicle has been destroyed or damaged, you will need to take either of those documents to a local DMV office along with proof of sales tax paid or purchase price in order to title and register the vehicle.

-- Title certificate, or Form MV-103 if the title does not include the disclosure statement
+- Title certificate, or Odometer and Damage Disclosure Statement (Form MV-103) if the title does not include the disclosure statement.

-- Form MV-899 (Application for Salvage Vehicle Examination)
+- Application for Salvage Vehicle Examination (Form MV-83SAL).